Academic and Instruction Policy

 The student is responsible for determining and fulfilling all requirements for the program of study from which s/he expects to graduate.
 Minimum credit hours and the required courses for each program have been established and are listed in the Program Listings section of the CVCC General Catalog.
-A minimum graduation requirement of all curriculum programs is a cumulative grade point average of 2.00 or a program grade point average of 2.00.
+A minimum graduation requirement of all curriculum programs is a cumulative grade point average of 2.000.
 Certain programs may have additional requirements.
 Students should consult the Advising Center for information on program and graduation requirements.

 The catalog of record is the catalog that is current at the time a student enrolls at CVCC in his/her program of study.
 If a student changes his/her program of study, then the catalog of record becomes the catalog that is current at the time of that program change.
 To graduate under a program of study, a student must meet the requirements of his/her catalog of record or any catalog in effect within the next five years as long as the student has been continuously enrolled.
 A break in enrollment occurs when a student is not enrolled for two consecutive semesters (i.e., fall and spring or spring and fall).
 Students are not required to be enrolled during the summer semesters to maintain continuous enrollment.
 If a student breaks enrollment, the catalog of record will become the catalog that is current at the time of reentry.
 From that point of reentry, the rule of continuous enrollment will apply.
 The Chief Student Services Officer or designee has the authority to choose a catalog within a five-year period of continuous enrollment that best suits the student’s needs for his/her particular program of study at the time of graduation.
 Exceptions to this policy must be approved by the Chief Academic Officer.